 The 'wholesale' price is based on the amount paid or given in trade-in value, plus the amount the dealer paid to repair and clean the car.
-Generally, used car dealers build enough room in the price to give a buyer a sizeable discount on the sticker price while still making a great profit.
+Generally, dealers build enough room in the price to give a buyer a sizeable discount on the sticker price while still making a great profit.

 Insider tips from a veteran car dealer can shed light on how to get the best deal on a car.
 Consider: